litmuschaos/v1-litmus-docs/docs/faq-general.md

 [Does Litmus track any usage metrics on the deployment clusters?](#does-litmus-track-any-usage-metrics-on-the-test-clusters)

-[How to restart chaosengine after graceful completion, or forceful abort scenario?]
+[How to restart chaosengine after graceful completion] (#how-to-restart-chaosengine-after-graceful-completion)
-(#how-to-restart-chaosengine-after-graceful-completion-or-forceful-abort-scenario)

 [How to add Custom Annotation rather than using the default one?]